 - Pineapple: Be sure to use pineapple tidbits in 100% pineapple juice.
-The tidbits are the perfect bite size for this salad and you need the juice to plump up the raisins and for the dressing.
-This recipe only calls for 8 ounces of pineapple tidbits.
-If you can only find a 16 ounce can of pineapple tidbits, use the extra to make Pineapple Rice or Pina Coladas.
+The tidbits are the perfect bite-size for this salad and you need the juice to plump up the raisins and for the dressing.

 - Honey: You need just a tiny bit of honey to sweeten this salad.
-While carrots and honey are a natural match, maple syrup works well in place of the honey.
-By using maple syrup this carrot salad would be vegan and paleo friendly.
+While carrots and honey are a natural match, maple syrup works well in place of the honey, if that is what you have on hand or if you need this recipe to be vegan-friendly.

 How to Make Carrot Raisin Salad

-- Place raisins in small bowl and cover with hot water.
-Set aside to soak for 5 to 10 minutes.
+- Place the raisins in a small bowl and cover them with hot water.

 - While carrots are soaking, peel and shred carrots.

-- Drain pineapple tidbits, reserving 2 tablespoons of the juice.
+- Drain the pineapple tidbits, reserving 2 tablespoons of the juice.

-- Whisk together the honey, rice wine vinegar, reserved pineapple juice and pinch of salt together.
+- In a large mixing bowl, whisk together the honey, rice wine vinegar, reserved pineapple juice, and a pinch of salt together.